zama-ai/concrete-ml/docs/advanced-topics/prediction_with_fhe.md

 ## Custom models

-For custom models, the API to execute inference in FHE or simulation is illustrated by the following example:
+For custom models, the API to execute inference in FHE or simulation is illustrated as:

 <!--pytest-codeblocks:cont-->